Lower Silesia: Polish duchies, Bohemian Crown, Austria, and Prussia

 With the 1335 Treaty of Trentschin (Trenčín) and the 1348 Treaty of Namysłów, most of the Silesian duchies were ruled by the Silesian Piast dukes under the feudal overlordship of the Bohemian kings, and thus became part of the Crown of Bohemia within the Holy Roman Empire, though in 1341–1356 Poland regained control of the towns of Byczyna, Kluczbork, Namysłów and Wołczyn.
 Many duchies remained Polish-ruled under the houses of Piast, Jagiellon and Sobieski, some up to the 17th and 18th century.
-In 1469, Lower Silesia passed to Hungary, and in 1490 it fell back to Bohemia, then ruled by the Jagiellonian dynasty.
 In 1476, the Duchy of Crossen (Krosno) became part of the Margraviate of Brandenburg, when the widow of the Piast ruler, Barbara von Brandenburg, daughter of Elector Albert Achilles, inherited Crossen.
 This made the area around Schwiebus (Świebodzin) an exclave separated from the rest of Silesia.
 In 1475 Głogów-born Polish printer founded the (Holy Cross Printing House) in Wrocław, which published the ', the first incunable in Lower Silesia, which also contains the first-ever text printed in the Polish language.

 As a result of the settlement of Germans and the gradual assimilation of the Slavic population, Lower Silesia had become largely German-speaking by the end of the 15th century.
 In 1526, the region became part of the Habsburg monarchy when Archduke Ferdinand I of Austria succeeded King Louis II of Hungary and Bohemia.
 Brandenburg contested the inheritance, citing a treaty made with Frederick II of Legnica, but Silesia largely remained under Habsburg control until 1742.
 In 1675 Duke George William of Legnica died at the Brzeg Castle, as the last male member of the Piast dynasty, which founded the Polish state in the 10th century.
 He was buried in Liegnitz (Legnica).

 Two main routes connecting Warsaw and Dresden ran through the region in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.